DataDog/datadog-lambda-rb/README.md

 ### DD_LOG_LEVEL

-Set to `debug` enable debug los from the Datadog Lambda Library.
+Set to `debug` enable debug logs from the Datadog Lambda Library.
 Defaults to `info`.

 ### DD_ENHANCED_METRICS